listminut/use_cases/README.md

 # UseCases

-## Currently Unstable!
-Use at your own risk.

-`UseCases` is a gem based on the [dry-transaction](https://dry-rb.org/gems/dry-transaction/) DSL that implements macros commonly used internally by Ring Twice.
+`UseCases` is a dry-ecosystem-based gem that implements a DSL for the use case pattern using the railway programming paradigm.

-`UseCases` does not however use `dry-transaction` behind the scenes.
-Instead it relies on other `dry` libraries like [dry-validation](https://dry-rb.org/gems/dry-validation/), [dry-events](https://dry-rb.org/gems/dry-validation/) and [dry-monads](https://dry-rb.org/gems/dry-validation/) to implement a DSL that can be flexible enough for our needs.
+It's concept is largely based on `dry-transaction` but does not use it behind the scenes.
+Instead it relies on other `dry` libraries like [dry-validation](https://dry-rb.org/gems/dry-validation/), [dry-events](https://dry-rb.org/gems/dry-validation/) and [dry-monads](https://dry-rb.org/gems/dry-validation/) to implement a DSL that can be flexible enough for your needs.

 ## Why `UseCases` came about:

 1. It allows you to use `dry-validation` without much gymastics.
 2. It abstracts common steps like **authorization** and **validation** into macros.
 3. It solves what we consider a problem of `dry-transaction`.
 The way it funnels down `input` through `Dry::Monads` payloads alone. `UseCases` offers more flexibility in a way that still promotes functional programming values.
+4. It implements a simple pub/sub mechanism which can be async when `ActiveJob` is a project dependency.
+5. It implements an `enqueue` mechanism to delay execution of steps, also using `ActiveJob` as a dependency.

 ## Installation